Mirabaud Group: History

-From 2003 onwards the Group continues to solidify its presence in the EU, Switzerland, and the Middle East: a new subsidiary opens in Paris, a majority stake in Jenni & Cie (Basel) is purchased in 2004, and another banking office opens in Dubai in 2007.
+From 2003 onwards the Group continued to solidify its presence in the EU, Switzerland, and the Middle East: a new subsidiary opened in Paris, a majority stake in Jenni & Cie (Basel) was purchased in 2004, and another banking office opened in Dubai in 2007.

-In 2010, the Group acquires Venture Finanzas in Spain and pursues its strategic implantation by opening offices in Madrid, Barcelona, Valencia and Seville.
+In 2010, the Group acquired Venture Finanzas in Spain and pursued its strategic implantation by opening offices in Madrid, Barcelona, Valencia and Seville.

-In 2011, Mirabaud consolidates its asset management activities in Luxembourg by creating Mirabaud Asset Management (Europe) SA.
-A bank (Mirabaud & Cie (Europe) SA) follows in 2014.
-In 2015, the Group announces the acquisition of two further banking licenses in Spain and France.
+In 2011, Mirabaud consolidated its asset management activities in Luxembourg by creating Mirabaud Asset Management (Europe) SA.
+A bank (Mirabaud & Cie (Europe) SA) followed in 2014.
+In 2015, the Group announced the acquisition of two further banking licenses in Spain and France.

-The group undergoes a major structural change in 2014: Mirabaud's activities become integrated into Mirabaud SCA, a Swiss corporate partnership.
-For the first time the Groupe also publishes its annual results.
+The group underwent a major structural change in 2014: Mirabaud's activities became integrated into Mirabaud SCA, a Swiss corporate partnership.
+For the first time, the Group also publishes its annual results.

 Activities

-Mirabaud’s headquarters are located in Geneva, Switzerland, but the Group has offices around the world.
+Mirabaud's headquarters are located in Geneva, Switzerland, but the Group has offices around the world.
 These include subsidiaries in Switzerland (Geneva, Basel, Zurich), Europe (London, Luxembourg, Paris, Madrid, Barcelona, Valencia, Seville and Milan), and elsewhere around the globe (Montreal, Hong Kong, and Dubai amongst others.
 The Group concentrates on three main divisions: wealth management, asset management, and brokerage.

+Controversy

+In September 2024, Swiss financial market regulator FINMA announced that it had confiscated CHF 12.7 million from Mirabaud for breaches of financial market law and money-laundering obligations.

+FINMA said that its investigations "revealed that the Mirabaud inadequately reviewed and documented the beneficial ownership and economic background of numerous transactions despite indications of increased money-laundering risks in particular in connection with qualified tax avoidance and concrete warnings since 2018 concerning the relevant client relationships".

 Sponsorship

-Mirabaud is since 2005 the main sponsor of the Bol d’Or Mirabaud – the longest fresh water sailboat regatta in Europe that is held annually on Lake Geneva.
+Since 2005 Mirabaud is the main sponsor of the Bol d’Or Mirabaud – the longest fresh water sailboat regatta in Europe that is held annually on Lake Geneva.
 In 2019, to celebrate its 200th anniversary the bank made the Geneva Museum of Modern Arts free to all visitors.